serenorg/serendb/docs/storage_controller.md

 1. Modify postgres configuration for this tenant:

-   - set `neon.safekeeper_connstrings` to an array of postgres connection strings to safekeepers according to the `safekeepers` list.
+   - set `serendb.safekeeper_connstrings` to an array of postgres connection strings to safekeepers according to the `safekeepers` list.
 The safekeepers identified by `NodeId` must be converted to the address+port of the respective safekeeper.
      The hostname is provided for debugging purposes, so we reserve changes to how we pass it.
-   - set `neon.safekeepers_generation` to the provided `generation` value.
+   - set `serendb.safekeepers_generation` to the provided `generation` value.

 2. Send SIGHUP to postgres to reload configuration
 3. Respond with 200 to the notification request.
 Do not return success if postgres was not updated: if an error is returned, the controller